 As the train began the mountain ascent, a cluster of skyscrapers in a misty pile appeared on the horizon.
 That was Denver.
 Such a big city dwarfed by a mammoth landscape.
 The two and a half hour ride from Denver to Granby is best viewed from the right side of the train (Engineers side).
 In that stretch, the amazing views of canyons, tunnels, giant rocks pushing through the brown landscape, pointed fir and pine trees, and the faded blue line on the horizon hinting of even bigger mountains in the distance is sometimes stunning.

 The Sightseeing Car

 Every passenger, whether traveling in coach or first class, has the option of moving to the sightseeing car.
-This car, like all the others is two stories with a lounge (snack bar) on the bottom level and tables, benches and swivel / lounge chairs on the second floor.
+This car, like all the others, is two stories with a lounge (snack bar) on the bottom level and tables, benches and swivel/lounge chairs on the second floor.
 The second floor has floor to ceiling windows so the views of the outside are expansive.
 People can sit and talk freely as they take in the views landscape rushing past.
-The lounge car is is noisy and full of activity.
+The lounge car is noisy and full of activity.

 The Route from Denver to Granby

 There are over 30 tunnels that the train goes through in this part of the Rockies.
 Most were constructed in 1904 and were done without heavy equipment.
 The Moffat is the most famous as it is 6.2 miles long and takes the train about 15 minutes to pass through.
 Before the Moffat tunnel was an option, trains took a route over the mountains which was 30 miles long and took 2 1/2 hours.